 This film, in Vietnamese with English subtitles, details the work of the interdisciplinary scientists in the Vietnam team of the One Health Poultry Hub.
 It explains how demand for poultry meat and eggs in Vietnam is increasing and why local consumer preferences and slaughtering practices in Vietnamese can pose a potential risk.
 The film was made and broadcast by VTC16, Vietnam’s TV channel specialising in agriculture, farmers and rural development, in collaboration with the Hub.

 Poultry in Vietnam

 The leadership team in Vietnam

 Animal science and rural development researcherVietnam National University of Agriculture

-Above, Pham Thi Thanh Hoa, Hub National Project Manager in Vietnam, speaks about the Hub’s role in Vietnam.
+Pham Thi Thanh Hoa, Hub National Project Manager in Vietnam, speaking at the launch of the One Health Poultry Hub.